-The thing I cannot handle when it comes to jet lag is that once it hits, there's just no stopping it.
-On my trip to Israel, I was nailed with jet lag on the third day and everything I did was a daze.
+The thing we cannot handle when it comes to jet lag is that once it hits, there's just no stopping it.
+On our trip to Israel, we was nailed with jet lag on the third day and everything we did was a daze.
 That is everything up until our lunch at Aluma Restaurant in Maalot-Tarshiha.
-This area in northern Israel is at the start of the Galilee so it has a cuisine different from what I saw south in Tel Aviv — lots of greens and beautiful vegetables.
+This area in Northern Israel is at the start of the Galilee so it has a cuisine different from what we saw south in Tel Aviv — lots of greens and beautiful vegetables.

 Trim the stalks off the kohlrabi then peel the kohlrabi.
 Slice the kohlrabi paper thin on a mandolin.
 Tile the kohlrabi slices across the place then top with a drizzle of olive oil, some black cumin seeds, grated cheese, and a pinch of salt.
 Serve.

-My trip to Israel was sponsored by Vibe Israel but all content, ideas, and words are my own.
+Sponsored Content: Our trip to Israel was sponsored by Vibe Israel but all content, ideas, and words are our own.
 Thanks for supporting these posts, which allow us to keep Salt & Wind up and running.